adilansari/Instafeeder/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-- Styling the layouts.
+- Styling the dialog fragment title.
-- Picking up the right theme (colors/fonts)
+- Picking up the right theme (colors/fonts).
+- Working with flow text view.

 ## Open-source libraries used